rogerallen/ramu/README.txt

   cd examples

-This prints out the notes that would play "Twinkle, Twinkle Little Star" in a format that
+This prints out the notes that would play "Twinkle, Twinkle Little Star" in a format that you can read.

   python twinkle.py stdout